What To Do With Cremated Remains

-Placing the urn in a “niche” is a way of burying it, just not underground.
+A newer option of permanent memorialization is the cremation niche.
+Placing the urn in a niche is a way of burying it, just not underground.
 A cremation niche is a space in a columbarium which holds urns similar to the way a mausoleum holds caskets.
 Niches are available at many cemeteries and can be indoor or outdoor.
 Costs vary by location and cemetery.
+Read More

 Scattering the cremated remains in a place that was meaningful to your loved one is gaining popularity.
 That might be over water, at a favorite park, etc. Permission and permits may be required for certain spots such as state parks, privately owned property, etc. There are many other options including aerial or at sea scattering that are also popular.
 Read More